 Human error is estimated to be a major cause in 85% of all aircraft accidents.
 You will learn Human Factors to help investigate possible human error.
 This portion of the course will examine the role of psychological and physiological effects as well as the role of the aero-medical investigator.

 It has been said that a picture is worth a thousand words.
 Accident photography is used to document evidence and to illustrate the investigator's conclusions.
 There are many choices of media today, both chemical and electronic.
-In this course you will receive instruction in the use of both chemical and digital photography systems and have hands on experience with digital photography systems using the SCSI crash lab.
+In this course you will receive instruction in the use of both chemical and digital photography systems and have hands on experience with digital photography systems using the SCSI crash lab (Long Beach only).
 Although digital cameras will be provided, you may bring your own cameras.

 Recent technology advances enable investigators to use the global positioning satellite (GPS) system during aircraft accident investigations.
 This course will include practical experience in using the GPS system.